Top Ten Tips for Finding Residential Insurance

 We are here to help you and have a number of tips to help you through this process.

 - If you get a nonrenewal notice, contact your insurer and ask if there are any specific actions you could take to mitigate your risk and retain your coverage.

 - If you think your nonrenewal was unfair, you may file a complaint with us.

 - Don’t let these actions delay starting your search for a new insurer.
 Make sure you have done everything you can do at your property to mitigate fire risk then start shopping for coverage.

 - In addition to contacting local agents or brokers in the vicinity of your home, you may wish to use our Residential Insurance Company Contact List that provides toll free numbers for over 50 insurers that are licensed to sell homeowners insurance.
 You can contact each of them to find the closest agent or broker or, in some cases, get a quote from them directly.

-- If you need help from an agent that speaks a specific language, you can use our Agent Language Locator to find one near you.
+- If you need help from an agent that speaks a specific language, you can use our Find an Agent or Broker tool to find one near you.

-- You can also utilize our Premium Comparison Tool and Coverage Comparison Tool to compare premiums and coverages.
+- You can also utilize our Homeowner Premium Comparison Tool and Homeowner Coverage Comparison Tool to compare premiums and coverages.